Granola-Team/mina-block-explorer/README.md

 1. You must first enter the Flox environment by using `flox activate`.

-Running any [`rake`](Rakefile) task will automatically enter the Flox environment.

-2. Execute `rake dev` to start the server
+2. Execute `rake dev` to start the server.

 ## Back-End Integration

 Environment variables are bundled into the WASM file at compile time (see [`build.rs`](build.rs)).
 With the intended environment variables specified at compile time, the production WASM file may be deployed without any further configuration required.

 Note that the `mina-indexer` is a git submodule and is integrated at a specific version for tier2 tests.
 Tier2 tests are coded to work against the first 10000 blocks in the